PostalPortal/PostalPoint_Plugins/README.md

 containing the raw barcode data.
 The function shall return boolean `false` if unable or unwilling to handle the barcode.
 If the barcode is handled by this function, it shall return a TrackingBarcode object.
 * `addPrepaidBarcode(trackingBarcodeData)`: Add a TrackingBarcode object to the transaction receipt at any time other than `onPrepaidScan`.
+* `inject(barcodeData)`: Pass data to the internal barcode event subsystem.
+The data is handled as if it were just received from a physical barcode scanner.

 #### Database